Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 Use in everyday life

-Everyday use of the outer display is a bit tedious as the panel is very narrow due to the elongated 24,5:9 aspect ratio, which makes one-handed operation easier, but especially typing on the keyboard, watching YouTube videos or taking photos difficult.
-Huawei has this Proproblem can be managed much better with the Mate X2, because a noticeably wider, quite normal outer smartphone display is used here.
-I mainly used the outer screen for my music controls, for Telegram or Instagram (because the Instagram app is not adapted for the large display at all).
-So I don't use the display too often (about 30 Procent of my use) and I constantly feel compelled to unfold the device because some things are just much more practical and just plain more fun with the larger display.
+Using the external display on a daily basis is a bit of a hassle, as the panel is very narrow due to the elongated 24,5:9 aspect ratio, which makes one-handed use easier, but makes typing on the keyboard, watching YouTube videos or taking photos very difficult.
+Huawei has solved this problem much better with the Mate X2, as it uses a noticeably wider, fairly normal external smartphone display.
+I mainly used the external screen for my music controls, Telegram or Instagram (as the Instagram app is not adapted for the large display).
+So I don't use the display all that often (about 30 percent of my use) and constantly feel compelled to open the device because some things are simply much more practical and simply more fun with the larger display.

 The big inner display